kyaiooiayk/Git-Cheatsheet/README.md

 - Before we make a commit, we must tell Git what files we want to commit (new untracked files, modified files, or deleted files).
 This is called staging and uses the add command.
 - To unstage a file that has been staged but keep the modifications in the working directory:  `git restore --staged <your_file_path>`
 - Alternatively, you can simply delete any modification and restore the previous commit: `git restore <your_file_path>` Restore can be dangerous: anything committed in Git can be recovered in one way or another, but restoring a file will delete the modifications forever.
+- How to remove the staged files but keep the files: `git rm -r --cached <name of the file to be removed>`
 ***

 ## Cloning the project